YuvrajShivtare/BlackJack_Game/README.md

 For more information [BlackJack](https://en.wikipedia.org/wiki/Blackjack)

-#Game Play
+**Game Play**

-To play a hand of Blackjack the following steps must be followed:
+Tasklist to follow in order to play a hand of BlackJack:
 - [ ] Create a deck of 52 cards
 - [ ] Shuffle the deck
 - [ ] Ask the Player for their bet